-(17) "Capacity" means the maximum regulated pollutant emissions from a stationary source under its physical and operational design.
+(18) “Capacity” means the maximum regulated pollutant emissions from a stationary source under its physical and operational design.

+(19) “Capture Efficiency” means the amount of material collected and routed to an air pollution control device divided by the amount of emissions generated by the process being controlled.

-(18) "Capture system" means the equipment (including but not limited to hoods, ducts, fans, and booths) used to contain, capture and transport a pollutant to a control device.
+(20) "Capture system" means the equipment (including but not limited to hoods, ducts, fans, and booths) used to contain, capture and transport a pollutant to a control device.